Adam White, 26, killed in NYC on 9/11/01, ‘a terrific guy to be around’

 “It’s just horrible, for everybody,” Shelby White said then.

-On Monday, Shelby said that even though the family held a memorial service for Adam, years later they received confirmation that “Adam’s group probably all got killed right at the first.”
+On Monday, Shelby spoke of how the family held a memorial service for Adam, concluding from all the information they could gather that “Adam’s group probably all got killed right at the first.”

 Adam was finally found—his remains were identified--in 2004.
 And the family gathered again, this time for his funeral.